ferrous-systems/rust-exercises/exercise-book/src/stm32/trustzone-secure-apis.md

 ### Task 2 - Export the function

-Now we will export the function from Secure Mode.
+Now we will export the function from Secure State.
 To do this, we will use a new Rust ABI called `"cmse-nonsecure-entry"`.
 This is currently unstable, and only available in nightly releases of Rust, and even then only if you opt-in to the feature.